 We are interested in understanding and manipulating dynamic systems through theoretical, computational, and data-driven tools.
-A major focus is on understanding the propagation of waves in complex microstructured solids and liquids and on creating materials which can be used to control their temporal and spatial characteristics.
+A major focus is on understanding the propagation of waves in complex micro-structured solids and liquids and on creating materials which can be used to control their temporal and spatial characteristics.
 We are also interested in other dynamic systems related to solid structures such soft robots and aeroelastic flutter.
 One of our recent efforts is to explore the application of modern deep learning tools to problems in mechanics and physics.

 More generally we have interest in the analysis and control of dynamic systems, seeing wave mechanics as a specific area within the more general area of dynamics.
 Dynamics is further seen merely as the solution space of multi-parameter partial differential equations which connects it to deep mathematical fields.
 Some ongoing considerations include the analysis, experiment, and control of flow induced flutter instabilities in flying wing aircrafts.